mfgamallo/CPMprimes8080/README.md

 The code was produced with none other than CP/M's ED in an actual ZX Spectrum +3.
 There's a submit script to put together the final ASM file, assemle it and generate the final COM binary in one go.

 There's plenty of comments in the code.

-The code itself is far from optimized.
-Optimization comes next if I don't lose interest first.
+Fun fact about the division algorithm.
+There's a long division algorithm implementation, but it's not used.
+Because the 8080 having only three effective 16-bit registers (BC, DE and HL) it's actually quicker to use iterative substraction because it doesn't require accessing the RAM.